The IT threat to all businesses is growing every day. What are you doing to keep your business safe?

 This is the biggest pitfall a business can make, industry leader or not, a business needs effective management and protection in their daily operation.
 Many businesses are moving from standard to hybrid and online cloud setups, and there is great debate on whether cloud or on-premise security is safer.

-This is but one of many factors affecting the amount of risk business face by digitally storing sensitive data.
+This is but one of many factors affecting the amount of risk businesses face by digitally storing sensitive data.
 For an SMB there are two options when investing in IT security, these being:

 1. Managed Security service provider (MSSP)